WRESTLEFLOW wrestling intelligence

 How officials signal a pin: The official slaps the mat with their open hand — this IS the signal, not a whistle.
 The match clock stops the moment the slap occurs.
 The official then raises the winning wrestler’s arm.

-Near-fall vs. fall: Near-fall criteria require the back within 45 degrees of the mat; fall criteria require both scapulae on the mat simultaneously.
-A wrestler can have a 5-second nearfall (3 points) without achieving a fall if they never get both shoulder blades flat.
+Near-fall vs. fall: Near-fall criteria require controlled back exposure; fall criteria require both scapulae on the mat simultaneously.
+A wrestler can earn 2, 3, or 4 near-fall points without achieving a fall if they never get both shoulder blades flat for the fall count.

 Bridge and defensive techniques: Defensive wrestlers are trained to bridge (arch their back off the mat) to prevent the fall.
 An official counts only when the bridge is broken and both scapulae contact the mat simultaneously.